-How does diversity in the workplace improve an organisation?
+How does diversity and inclusion improve an organisation?

-A diverse range of people brings a wealth of experience, skills and talents to an organisation.
+A diverse workforce brings a wealth of experience, skills and talents to an organisation.
 Think about the rich, dynamic culture that could flourish in an open, receptive workplace.
 One where people can have the confidence to share ideas and foster innovation.
-Companies that promote equality and inclusion are shown to increase their financial targets, as discussed in research from Gartner:
+Companies that promote equality and inclusion are set for economic growth, shown to increase their financial targets, as discussed in research from Gartner:

 ‘75% of organisations with frontline decision-making teams that reflect a diverse and inclusive culture will exceed their financial targets.
 Gender-diverse and inclusive teams outperformed gender-homogeneous, less inclusive teams by 50%, on average.’

-Having a diverse and inclusive workforce can, therefore, help you serve your clients better and drive your business forward.
+Having a varied workforce can, therefore, help you serve your clients better and drive your business forward.

-Whereas inclusion is the action of creating an environment where different kinds of people can thrive.
-In a business context, inclusion is essential for encouraging full participation and driving innovation and growth.
+Whereas creating an inclusive environment where different kinds of people can thrive is essential for encouraging full participation and driving innovation and growth.

-Organisations should adopt codes of practice to support and encourage equality.
+Organisations and business leaders should adopt codes of practice to support and encourage equality.
 It is important to champion D&I if they are to be successful in attracting and retaining talent.